 - Professor Meharg suggested sourcing from the Himalayas and Egypt.
 He further indicated that rice grown in California has a lower arsenic level then the South Central US.

-- Wash your rice.
+- Always wash rice before cooking.
 A UK study revealed that rinsing rice for about 3 minutes and then cooking in six parts water to 1 part rice lowers inorganic arsenic by 45%.
 The researchers noted that steaming did reduce the inorganic arsenic; however, their results were inconsistent with the different grains tested.
 The study also noted that exhaustive rinsing (a practice in India) may help to reduce the levels further.
 Exhaustive rinsing was not explained in the study.
 In researching Indian rice cooking, one recipe recommended soaking your basmati rice for 1/2 to one hour in cold water.
 Drain the water after soaking.

 Select rice breeds of low grain arsenic.
 Professor Meharg explained that farmers would be “simply exploiting natural genetic variances as traditionally utilized in rice breeding.”
 He assured me he wasn’t referring to the use of GMO rice seeds.